Table of Contents

 Escrow accounts are also used by companies in mergers & acquisitions and other business deals like credit sales.

-In case of credit sales, the business might open an escrow account for the funds to be held till the vendor fulfils their side of the transaction.
+In credit sales, the business might open an escrow account for the funds to be held until the vendor fulfils their side of the transaction.

 For example, a business buys goods from a supplier on credit.
 The supplier agrees to deliver the goods in 30 days, and the business agrees to make the payment immediately – but the money will be transferred to an escrow account.

-Once the supplier delivers the goods, the business verifies condition and quality; following which the escrow agent releases the funds to the supplier.
+Once the supplier delivers the goods, the business verifies the condition and quality; the escrow agent then releases the funds to the supplier.

 Regulations around Escrow in India